-Residential Development and Housing Principle 3A: Identify areas suitable for multifamily residential development.
-Appropriate locations typically include within walking distance (.25 mile) of civic and commercial areas and provide for a reduction in development intensity as distance from civic and commercial areas increases.
+Residential Development and Housing Principle 3A: Encourage new multifamily residential development within walking distance (.25 mile) of civic and commercial areas.
+Provide for a reduction in development intensity as distance from civic and commercial areas increases.

 Residential Development and Housing Principle 3B: Maintain an accurate database of affordable housing opportunities in Nibley.
 Maintain a threshold that at least 10% of the housing in Nibley meets the affordability criteria of the Department of Housing and Urban Development.